Tortures of the

 abruptly scooped up by the trunk of an elephant, would I have the

-valour to punch him?
+courage to punch him?

 where I let him go among the bushes lest he be picked up as falcon-food